owntracks/booklet/docs/tech/json.md

-    "iconurl"      : "http://xxx"     // URL to icon if `icon' not set (iOS only) "prio"         : 0,               // background color for `icon' "tst"          : nnnnnn,          // Unix epoch time in seconds when message is published "ttl"          : 86400            // Time to Live (in seconds) until message is deleted }
+    "iconurl"      : "http://xxx"     // URL to icon if `icon' not set (iOS only) "prio"         : 0,               // background color for `icon' "tst"          : nnnnnn,          // Unix epoch time in seconds when message is published "ttl"          : 86400,           // Time to Live (in seconds) until message is deleted "sender"       : <topic>          // MQTT topic name of sender }
 ```